wuyazero/Elastos.App.UnionSquare.iOS/ELA/ThirdSDK/CocoaLumberjack/README.md

 #### Lumberjack is Fast

-In most cases it is an order of magnitude faster than NSLog.
+In most cases it is an order of magnitude faster than //NSLog.

 #### Lumberjack is Simple

 It takes as little as a single line of code to configure lumberjack when your application launches.
-Then simply replace your NSLog statements with DDLog statements and that's about it.
-(And the DDLog macros have the exact same format and syntax as NSLog, so it's super easy.)
+Then simply replace your //NSLog statements with DDLog statements and that's about it.
+(And the DDLog macros have the exact same format and syntax as //NSLog, so it's super easy.)

 #### Lumberjack is Powerful: